sannalda/isotv/docs/transcriptome.md

-# Building De Novo Transcriptome
+# Building a De Novo Transcriptome

-The building transcriptome step involves constructing a *de novo* based transcriptome.
-These annotations resemble
+The transcriptome step involves constructing a *de novo* based transcriptome from the full length transcripts.

 [Minimap2](https://github.com/lh3/minimap2) is first used to construct an initial index mapping to the genome.
-Then, [Pinfish](https://github.com/rrwick/Filtlong/) is used to polish the genome-based transcript to obtain the transcriptome, while [Gffcompare](https://github.com/gpertea/gffcompare) compares the transcripts to the existing annotation to determine any potential redundant reads.
+Then, [Pinfish](https://github.com/rrwick/Filtlong/) is used to polish the genome-based transcript to obtain the transcriptome.
+Finally, [Gffcompare](https://github.com/gpertea/gffcompare) compares the transcripts to the existing annotation to determine any potential redundant reads.

 This part of the pipeline is primarly based on the **ont_tutorial_pinfish** released by Nanopore Technologies.